vitessio/website/content/en/docs/user-guides/vschema-guide/overview.md

 Note that the demo brings up a test process called vtcombo (instead of a real vitess cluster), which is functionally equivalent to all the components of vitess, but within a single process.

 You can also use the demo app to follow along the steps of this user guide.
 If so, you can start by emptying out the files under `schema/product` and `schema/customer`, and incrementally making the changes presented in the steps that follow.

+### VSchema DDL

+The demo describes the VSchema JSON syntax.
+Many of the changes can be executed by issuing special DDL commands that Vitess understands.
+Wherever applicable, we have provided the equivalent DDL construct you could apply if you were running a live system.
+All the DDLs are also listed in the `vschema_ddls.sql` file.

+It is generally recommeded that you get familiar with the JSON syntax as it will be useful for troubleshooting if something does not work as intended.